inaka/guidelines/README.md

   as many times as you want and also get the other devs to automatically run it in every change, without actually having to remind and/or describe them how to test such a thing.
-* Writing the tests before the actual code, forces you to think about _what_ your program should do before focusing on _how_ to achieve it.
+* Writing the tests before the actual code forces you to think about _what_ your program should do before focusing on _how_ to achieve it.
 That leads to more accurate and, generally, simpler code.
-* Having a good test coverage in your code base, increases your general trust on the written code and allows for easier and safer refactoring if needed.
+* Having a good test coverage in your code base increases your general trust on the written code and allows for easier and safer refactoring if needed.
 * If well written, tests usually works as documentation as well.

-#### When to TDD
+#### When to incorporate TDD
 TDD is not suited for **all** scenarios, but there are some projects where it **MUST** be used:
 * If you're working on a API server project
 * If you're working on an open-source library
-* If your project involves UI work and your language has the proper tools to write tests for it (e.g. rspec)
+* If your project involves UI work and your language has the **proper** tools to write tests for it (e.g. rspec)
 * If you're writing an internal library with no UI pieces